ArturoDent/find-and-transform/README.md

 * Add a `cursorMove` option (like `cursorMoveSelect` without the selection).
 * Consider how `cursorMoveSelect` should work in full document search?
 * Check `cursorMoveSelect` and `${TM_CURRENT_LINE}` interaction.
-* Add a Table of Contents to the README.
 * `async/await` all code so `postCommands` are more reliable.